dat3Cph/material/flow5/week1-getting-started/ReactExercise2.md

 Ensure that the required timer for the dad jokes is cancelled when the user leaves the page.

 Hint: `clearInterval`is the keyword to look for.
+Check [this article for details](https://www.codementor.io/@damianpereira/how-to-use-clearinterval-inside-react-s-useeffect-and-why-it-is-important-1si7mztjlk).
+The article demonstrates why `clearInterval` is important, and how to implement it in a useEffect hook.